JyotinderSingh/CppChan/README.md

 ## Installation

-This is a header-only library.
 To use it in your project, simply include the `channel.h` file:

 ```cpp
 #include "channel.h"